-Philippe Louis "Phil" Myre - Born November 1, 1948 in Sainte-Anne-de-Bellevue, Quebec is a Canadian former professional ice Hockey goaltender and coach.
+Philippe Louis "Phil" Myre - Born November 1, 1948 in Sainte-Anne-de-Bellevue, Quebec is a Canadian retired ice Hockey goaltender and coach.

 Myre had quite the junior Hockey career, first playing for the Victoriaville Bruins from 1963 to 1965 and playing in the Memorial Cup playoffs in both 1964 & 1965.
 Myre then joined the Shawinigan Falls Bruins for the 1965-66 season, taking them deep into the Memorial Cup playoffs, losing in the Eastern finals to the Oshawa Generals.